Metro Vancouver’s Scandinavian Midsummer Festival is a Northern European cultural event at Burnaby‘s Scandinavian Community Centre.

 Vancouver Scandinavian Festival

-The festival includes a Viking Village with characters in period costume, a marketplace with vendors selling all kinds of Nordic foods and goods, and live entertainment including folk dancing.
+The festival features a Viking Village with characters in period costume and live entertainment including folk dancing.
+There is also a marketplace with vendors selling all kinds of Nordic foods and goods.
+Countries showcased at the event include Denmark, Finland, Iceland, Norway and Sweden.

 Where, When and How Much